Followers

 A Place of Battle

 Present-day White Plains offers few reminders of the American Revolution.
-In this Westchester County suburb of New York, office buildings and a bustling downtown area surrounded by residential neighborhoods.
+In this Westchester County suburb of New York, office buildings and a bustling downtown area are surrounded by residential neighborhoods.
 It was in White Plains that the youthful version of your author took the road test for his driver’s license.
 At the time, I, like the thousands who live and work in the city, had no idea that nearby was once a bitterly contested battlefield.

 Washington's HQ was at the Elijah Miller House in North White Plains